 records show that Ethan was beaten for days before his body

 could take more and he died.
 Ethan was tortured, he was

-burned in scalding water and his mother found human feces in his mouth.
+burned in scalding water and his mother forced human feces in his

 Ethan had been with his mother for less

 than two weeks when he was already dead and his body was buried in the